 If for any reason the full cost is not paid in advance of the funeral, we reserve the right to increase our fees to our standard prices or to cancel the funeral arrangements.

 How do we arrange a Direct Cremation?

-All relevant forms can be downloaded from this site or they can be posted to you.
+All relevant forms can be posted to you.
 You will need to return these to us along with either the Registrar’s Certificate for Cremation or the Coroner’s Order for Cremation which you will need to organise.
 Once we are in receipt of all the completed paperwork and you have arranged payment in full, we will arrange and carry out the cremation.
-The cremation will usually be organised within 7 days of us receiving the signed paperwork and the cremation will take place within 72 hours of the arrival of the coffin at the crematorium.
+The cremation will usually be organised within seven days of us receiving the signed paperwork and the cremation will take place within 72 hours of the arrival of the coffin at the crematorium.

 Is this a communal cremation?

 The Cremation Act sets out very strict criteria concerning cremation in the UK and each cremation is carried out individually.
 The cremated remains will have a certificate to accompany them which confirms this.

 No, we don’t.
 The deceased is delivered to the crematorium in a simple coffin and the coffin is placed into the cremator in its entirety.

 Yes, of course.
 We will collect the ashes from the crematorium and keep these at our funeral home.
 They will usually be available to you within 28 days.
 You can come and collect these from us during office hours, please bring along some form of identification for the ashes to be released to you.

 It is possible to have the ashes transferred into a casket, urn or beautiful scatter tube, incorporated into jewellery or even put into a firework.
 Please talk to us about the possibilities.

 Why should I choose Rosedale Funeral Home for a Direct Cremation?